Charnwood-Eco-Hub/charnwood-eco-hub.github.io/_workshops-and-events/2025-11-22-slow-stitching-workshop-nov25.md

 Join us from 11AM to 1PM on Saturday 22nd November 2025 for a Slow Stitching Workshop.

-**Using simple stitching, we calm our emotions and enjoy the tactile rhythm of eachstitch rather than rushing to finish.**
+**Using simple stitching, we calm our emotions and enjoy the tactile rhythm of each stitch rather than rushing to finish.**

 You'll choose fabric scraps that speak to you, sew them together intuitively, and embrace imperfections along the way - because this workshop is about presence, not perfection.